SergeiKulenkov/Tree-searching-algorithms/README.md

 * TreeSum - using recursive DFS sums up all nodes' values in a given tree
 * TreeMinValue (iterative and recursive) - using DFS finds the minimum value in a given tree
 * TreeMaxPathSum - gets the maximum path length from values in a given tree
+* TreeMaxDepth - recursively calculates max depth of a given tree